jennifer-language/jennifer/docs/horizon.md

   current evaluator, and to strict behaviour parity: the `spawn` snapshot, `defer` order, positioned errors, and the call-depth guard must all survive the rewrite, with the existing test suite as the conformance oracle.
-- **Sequenced after the cheap win.** `M21.10`'s bulk-byte primitives take byte accumulation / scanning off the interpreted path first; what remains for a VM is the residual CPU-bound `.j` (recursion, business-logic loops) no Go primitive covers.
-Pursued only when `M21.10`'s benchmark shows that residual is a real workload's bottleneck - not on spec.
+- **Sequenced after the cheap win.** what remains for a VM is the residual CPU-bound `.j` (recursion, business-logic loops) no Go primitive covers.
+Pursued only when benchmark shows that residual is a real workload's bottleneck - not on spec.
-- **Composes with M21.12's arena.** The per-frame arena allocator (`M21.12`) is an independent memory-side optimization that pairs naturally here, since a bytecode VM restructures allocation anyway - but neither depends on the other.
+- **Composes with arena.** The per-frame arena allocator is an independent memory-side optimization that pairs naturally here, since a bytecode VM restructures allocation anyway - but neither depends on the other.